tinytonny/MKTContent/mktcontent/产品动态/productDynamic.md

 	},
 	{
 		"product_type":"Storage and CDN",
-		"fun_description":"The AES128 method is used to encrypt and encode the data uploaded by the user on the server side to ensure the user data security", "id":115,
+		"fun_description":"The AES128 method is used to encrypt and encode the data uploaded by the users on the server side to ensure the user data security", "id":115,
 		"fun_introduce":"The AES128 method is used to encrypt and encode the data uploaded by the users on the server side to ensure the user data security", "product_name":"Object Storage Service",